formsbyair/Documentation/docs/_docs/questions/types/display-content.md

 #### Advanced formatting

-You can apply custom CSS classes to Display Content as follows:

-In the form designer, select the Style tab and define a custom CSS class, for example:
+To apply custom formatting to Display Content, select the Style tab in the form designer and define a custom CSS class, for example:

 &lt;style&gt;
 .my-class {
-&nbsp;&nbsp;&nbsp;color: red;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;color: red;
 }
 &lt;style&gt;

-Then use the *HTML* view for your Display Content to add a span with class name around your text as follows:
+Then use the **HTML** view for your Display Content to add a span including class name containing your text as follows:

 &lt;span class=&quot;my-class&quot;&gt;My text&lt;/span&gt;